Saturday, September 3, 2011

 Dengue fever begins with a sudden high fever, often as high as 104 - 105 degrees Fahrenheit.

 A flat, red rash may appear over most of the body 2 - 5 days after the fever starts.
-A second rash, which looks like the
+A second rash, which looks like the measles, appears later in the disease.
+Infected people may have increased skin sensitivity and are very uncomfortable.

 Other symptoms include: